 So you want to flash Frsky RX firmware, but too lazy to take your quad apart?
 You can flash it through your flight controller, just like how you flash your BLHeli ESC’s using FC pass-through.

 It’s important to setup failsafe properly on your mini quad for maximum safety and preventing fly-away.
 In this tutorial I will explain what failsafe is, and how to set it up in Betaflight as well as on your Taranis TX radio transmitter and receiver.

-There are a whole range of Frsky receivers on the market and we have rounded up the ones suitable for mini quads and micro quads in this article.
+There are a whole range of radio receivers (RX) for the Frsky Taranis, and I have rounded up the ones suitable for mini quads and micro quads in this article.
 We will explain the differences in spec and hopefully it can help you choose the one for your next build.